department-of-veterans-affairs/lighthouse-oas-tests/README.md

 ### Configuration

-All ruleset behavior is controlled by the yaml at `src\suites\oas-ruleset\validation\ruleset.yaml`.
-This yaml extends the `default` or `core rulesets` provided by Spectral and includes additional `custom rulesets` intended to tailor validation for the VA.
+All ruleset behavior is controlled by the yamls at `\src\suites\rulesets`.
+These yamls normally extend the `default` or `core rulesets` provided by Spectral and include additional `custom rulesets` intended to tailor validation for the VA.
+Each ruleset file is automatically detected and registered as a separate testing suite.

 Details surrounding the `core ruleset` can be found at [Spectral's OpenAPI-Rules](https://github.com/stoplightio/spectral/blob/develop/docs/reference/openapi-rules.md)

+### Adding a new Spectral driven suite

+Create a new yaml similar to "\src\suites\rulesets\\`<newSuite>`.yaml".
+A suite with name `newSuite` will automatically generate in LOAST based on the file name.
+This can then run alongside the other suites or it can be run standalone using the command line argument "-i `newSuite`"

+Keep in mind:

+- There is no limit to the number of Spectral driven suites
+- Related rules should be grouped together in the same suite file to aid in reporting
+- Suites should avoid duplicating the rules in the other yaml.
+Several yamls extending `spectral:oas` should be avoided
+- Provided names cannot match previously existing suites: 'positive'

+### Removing a Spectral driven suite

+Delete the associated yaml under `\src\suites\rulesets` and LOAST will automatically stop offering the suite

 ### Custom Rulesets